benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q206.png)

-_**Q207:** Are there more than 10 days in which at least 10 ownership relationships started between a certain 'Old Person' and a certain 'Red Thing'?_
+_**Q207:** Are there more than 10 days in which at least 10 ownership relationships started between a certain 'Old Person' and a certain 'Black Thing'?_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q207.png)